-Dental crowns are one of the most effective treatments and play an essential role in several dental procedures.
+Dental crowns are one of the most effective treatments for several dental procedures.
 As one of the well-known modern restoration procedures, it is used in cosmetic dentistry to protect a tooth from damage or decay.
-While there are multiple choices available other than dental crowns, many opt for a crown since it is an excellent long-term option due to its durability.
-Before considering it as the best possible option for you, here’s almost all you need to know about dental crowns.
+While multiple choices are available besides dental crowns, many opt for a crown since it is an excellent long-term option due to its durability.
+Before considering it the best possible option, here’s almost all you need to know about dental crowns.

 What Are Dental Crowns?